Pudhu Nellu Pudhu Naathu: Production

 Pudhu Nellu Pudhu Naathu is the debut film for Napoleon and Sukanya as actors; the former was then 27 years old, playing a character more than twice his age.
+Though director Bharathiraja often gave stage names to actors introduced in his films, he made an exception with Sukanya.
 The film also marked the acting debut of Ram Arjun, brother of actresses Radha and Ambika.
 Renuka joined the film as she expected it to be a career breakthrough.
 Arivumathi worked as an assistant director after a previous film he started, Ullen Ayya, was shelved.

 Soundtrack

 The music was composed by Ilaiyaraaja.
+Portions of the song "Karutha Machan" were used in Master (2021) and Dude (2025).